Assessing Mediational Processes Using Piecewise Linear Growth Curve Models with Individual Measurement Occasions: Introduction

+Based on the above considerations, we view the knot as unknown for each longitudinal process in the two proposed models and consider the two slopes, the knot, and the status at the knot as the free growth coefficients.
+We then estimate the two slopes and the status of the knot at the individual level with an assumption that each process-specified knot is fixed across all individuals\footnote{Although multiple existing studies, for example, \citet{Preacher2015repara, Liu2019BLSGM, Peralta2020PBLSGM, Liu2021PBLSGM} have demonstrated that the variance of the knot can also be estimated, we assume that each process-specified knot is fixed across all individuals since the knot variance is out of the research interests of the present study. }.
+Additionally, similar to \citet{Liu2021PBLSGM}, we construct the proposed models in the framework of individual measurement occasions using the `definition variables' approach \citep{Mehta2000people, Mehta2005people, Sterba2014individually} to avoid potential inadmissible estimation \citep{Blozis2008coding, Coulombe2015ignoring} and allow for different time structures across constructs \citep{Liu2021PBLSGM}.

 The remainder of this article is organized as follows.
 In the method section, we start from a bilinear spline growth model to estimate a fixed knot for a univariate longitudinal process.
-We then extend it to longitudinal mediation models and introduce the model specification of the proposed models where we define the mediational process as either the baseline covariate or the change of covariate influencing the change of the mediator, which, in turn, affects the change of the outcome.
+We then extend it to longitudinal mediation models and introduce the model specification of the proposed models.
+We define the mediational process as either the baseline covariate or the change in covariate influencing the change in the mediator, which, in turn, affects the change in the outcome.
 Next, we describe the model estimation and model evaluation that is realized by the Monto Carlo simulation.
 We then present simulation results and evaluate the proposed models in terms of non-convergence rate and the performance measures, which include the relative bias, the empirical standard error (SE), the relative root-mean-squared error (RSME), and the empirical coverage probability for a nominal $95\%$ confidence interval of each parameter.
-Next, in the application section, we demonstrate how to apply the proposed models to examine a data set of longitudinal records of reading, mathematics, and science abilities from Early Childhood Longitudinal Study, Kindergarten Class of $2010-11$ (ECLS-K: $2011$).
+Next, in the application section, we demonstrate how to apply the proposed models to examine a data set of longitudinal records of reading, mathematics, and science abilities from ECLS-K: $2011$ \citep{Tourangeau2013ECLS}.
 Finally, discussions are framed regarding practical considerations, methodological considerations, and future directions.